Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 ```

-> iii.
+> **iv.
 Run Kraken report to generate a concise summary report of the species found in reads file.

 ```